by W.S. Cranshaw1 (1/19)

 Dozens of species of flea beetles are found in Colorado (Table 1).
 Although there is some overlap of tastes, each type of flea beetle has a decided preference for certain plants.
 For example, some flea beetles feed only on potatoes, tomatoes and other members of the nightshade family.
 Others have a taste for broccoli, cabbage and other crucifer crops.
 One group of flea beetles (Aphthona species) was purposefully introduced into the state to feed on and help manage leafy spurge, an important invasive weed.

 Life History and Habits

 Flea beetles spend the winter in the adult stage, hidden under leaves, dirt clods or in other protected sites.
-They typically begin to become active during warm days in midspring but may straggle out over several weeks.
-Many flea beetles are strong fliers and seek out emerging host plants, which they locate by chemical cues the plants produce.
+They typically begin to become active during warm days in early-mid Spring and then seek out the types of plants on which they feed.
+Flea beetles can fly well and may fly long distances in search of suitable plants.

 Although flea beetles are common, injuries often are insignificant to plant health.
-On established plants, 10 to 20 percent or more of the leaf area must be destroyed before there is any effect on yields.
+On established plants, 20-30 percent or more of the leaf area must be destroyed before there is any effect on yield.
 The plants most likely to benefit from treatment are more sensitive seedlings, plants grown for ornamental purposes or for edible greens, and potatoes that may be affected by tuber flea beetle larvae.

 |Table 1: Some common flea beetles found in Colorado.|

 |Common name||Scientific names||Host plants, comments|